Skip to main content

 Will the annual retention bonuses be taxed at a different/higher rate?

-The annual retention bonuses should not be taxed at a higher rate by default, but it is possible because DOE payroll software recognizes these payments as part of your regular pay and assumes that this amount is the same that you make twice a month (or every two weeks depending on your title).
+The annual retention bonuses should not be taxed at a higher rate by default, but because DOE payroll software recognizes these payments as part of your regular pay, it is possible it would assume this amount is the same that you make twice a month (or every two weeks depending on your title).
 You should receive this money back in your tax return when you file your taxes.
+Because the bonus is not pensionable, no tax-deferred annuity (TDA) or pension contributions will be taken from these payments.

-Will per-diem/F-status employees receive the full retention bonus amount?
+Will per-diem and F-status employees receive the full retention bonus amount?

-Per diem employees must work a minimum of 30 days to be eligible to receive an annual retention bonus payment.
+Per diem and F-status employees must work a minimum of 30 days in the 12 months ending on April 1 to be eligible to receive an annual retention bonus payment.
 The amount will be pro-rated based on their work schedule.

 Will we still receive the $225 per year for setting up our digital classrooms?